 Melasma and Hyperpigmentation

 Melasma is a difficult condition to treat.
-Over the counter creams are not very effective.
+Over the counter, creams are not very effective.
 Procedures such as chemical peels are ideal to clear melasma and safe when breastfeeding.
 Read more on melasma

-If the hair fall is not slowing down after 3 months, best to seek medical advise as there may are other medical conditions such as low ferritin or thyroid hormone levels contributing o the hair fall Read more on Telogen Effluvium
+If the hair fall is not slowing down after 3 months, best to seek medical advice as there may are other medical conditions such as low ferritin or thyroid hormone levels contributing o the hair fall Read more on Telogen Effluvium

-Stretch marks or striae occur due to tearing of the dermis during rapid growth of an area of the body such as in pregnancy.
+Stretch marks or striae occur due to tearing of the dermis during the rapid growth of an area of the body such as in pregnancy.
 It is a form of scarring.
-When it first appears tend to be red, purple or reddish-brown or dark brown depending on skin colour.
+When it first appears it tends to be red, purple or reddish-brown or dark brown depending on skin colour.
 Early stretch marks can be slightly raised and itchy Over time the colour fades and the area over the stretch marks is depressed and white in colour.

 Treatments for Stretch Marks

 Stretch marks are atrophic scars and are difficult to remove.
 Over the counter, creams are not as effective as much as procedures are done in a clinic.
 Such procedures are:

 - Chemical Peels: To resurface and make the marks look not so obvious

 - Sublative RF: To stimulate collagen to improve the appearance of the scar

 - Rejuran S